 Pumpkins frozen with liquid nitrogen to be dropped from St. Mark's Tower

-The event, conducted by HWS Professor Steven Penn and Geneva High School physics teacher Greg Baker, is a reenactment of Galileo's Tower of Pisa experiment.
+The event, conducted by HWS Professor Steven Penn, is a reenactment of Galileo's Tower of Pisa experiment.
 Legend has it that Galileo dropped a ten-pound and a one-pound weight from the tower and discovered that, except for a small difference caused by air resistance, the objects fell at nearly the same speed.
 Before this, the Aristotelian view stated heavier objects fall faster.